 NEXTDC eyes up Darwin, NT, as next data centre pad

-The land, located in Darwin, will play host to a Tier III data centre facility, known as Darwin 1 (D1), in partnership with the Northern Territory Government.
+The land, located in Darwin, will play host to a Tier III data center facility, known as Darwin 1 (D1), in partnership with the Northern Territory Government.
 NEXTDC will also build out a ‘Mission Critical Operations’ centre within Darwin’s central business district.

 While full details will be revealed this month, NEXTDC’s CEO Craig Scroggie says the partnership with the Northern Territory Government will help to strengthen the state’s digital industry.